 The project's landscaping and community spaces support its residential use, respond to surrounding street-level and upper-level environments, and provide multiple opportunities for residents to experience active and more tranquil common areas.
 The ground floor courtyard would be heavily landscaped with seating areas for residents to enjoy.
 Studio units at the courtyard will also have their own private patios.
 Residents would traverse the courtyard as they walk from their cars parked in the nearby garage and enter the building.
 Off the courtyard, indoor amenity space would open into the courtyard and would also support 84 long-term bicycle parking spaces.
 The primary outdoor gathering place in the building would be a rooftop deck that overlooks Courthouse Square.
 Screening of rooftop-mounted mechanical equipment would benefit all persons who interact with upper-level views of the proposed project.
-A green roof and bioretention planter on the fifth-floor roof in the rear of the building enhance upper level views and contribute to the project's sustainability goals.
-The building will include energy efficient MEP systems and appliances.
+A green roof and bioretention planter on the fifth-floor roof in the rear of the building will include energy efficient MEP systems and appliances.
 All landscaping will be climate appropriate.
 The building will meet the City's Green Building Standards.